riceissa/issarice.com/wiki/machine-learning-study-log.md

 I am "skipping" chapter 4 because I actually read it some time ago (before I even began the rest of the book).

 So now I'm starting with chapter 5.

+Sadly, it looks like I've forgotten a lot of the more advanced "algebra tricks" I learned in high school.
+This book would have been much easier to go through about five years ago.

+Finished chapter 5.